mihaelpuljak/one-click-hugo-cms/site/content/values/_index.md

       System then persist items allowing user to restore item sets and navigate content automatically.
 Single mode provides all showcase items on the single item holder like slideshow mode.
-  - heading: Reinvest profits
+  - heading: 'Mixed reality '
-    imageUrl: /img/about-reinvest-profits.jpg
+    imageUrl: /img/capture14.jpg
-    text: >
+    text: >-
-      We want to truly empower the communities that bring amazing coffee to you.
-      That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.
+      System is providing functions to explore mixed reality medium.
+Allows user to explore full 360 remote scene like Gusev Crater on Mars in comfort of your room environment.
+Location is reconstructed using data gathered from NASA probes.
+You can use your hand to touch Mars ground, feel free to write something!
+Hear Mars winds provided by recordings from Insight NASA probe on Mars.
 ---